 On a clear March afternoon in 2019, a pick-up truck driven by a roadway construction company employee turned left in front of oncoming traffic.
 Despite hitting his brakes and veering to avoid the collision, a motorcycle rider (our client) struck the back of the pick-up truck.

 Damages in the Catastrophic Motorcycle Crash

 The medical bills, though substantial, were the least of the man's damages.
 A proud grandfather and community leader was reduced to chronic pain and close to two years in a wheelchair.
-He is now able to walk, but he remains physically limited which in turn limits what he can do with friends and family, especially the grandchildren.
+He is now able to walk, but he remains physically limited after that life-changing wreck, which in turn limits what he can do with friends and family, especially the grandchildren.

 In his own words, "I worked my whole life to get to where I was and they took it from me.
 That's the upsetting part.
 I'm not angry with them, I just wish the guy would have seen me so I could keep living like I was before the crash."